Overview

 The Program

-Cleveland Clinic Florida, a not-for-profit, multi-specialty, fully integrated medical center providing outstanding medical diagnosis and treatment for all types of complex illnesses, is the primary site of the fellowship activities.
-Our MIGS program collectively performs over 900 minimally invasive procedures each year.
-Common procedures performed by the MIGS faculty include laparoscopic and robotic hysterectomy, robotic, laparoscopic and hysteroscopic myomectomy, excision of endometriosis, and surgical treatment of pelvic adhesive disease.
+Cleveland Clinic in Florida, a non-profit, multi-specialty, fully integrated medical center, stands as the primary site for fellowship training, offering exceptional medical diagnoses and treatments for complex conditions.
+Our minimally invasive gynecologic surgery (MIGS) program collectively performs well over 950 minimally invasive procedures each year.
+Common procedures performed by the MIGS faculty include laparoscopic and robotic hysterectomy, robotic, laparoscopic and hysteroscopic myomectomy, excision of endometriosis, and surgical treatment of pelvic adhesive disease as well as treatment of congenital abnormalities.
 Clinical and surgical experience is offered to the fellows through our section of Urogynecology, where the fellow is exposed to advanced vaginal and laparoscopic procedures for the management of pelvic organ prolapse and urinary incontinence.
 The program also includes experience in GYN Oncology, where the Fellow will gain advanced surgical training in retroperitoneal dissections and oncologic procedures.
-Additionally, the fellow’s experience is complemented through collaborations with other Cleveland Clinic departments including General Surgery, Colorectal Surgery, and Urology.
+The program’s depth is further enhanced through interdisciplinary collaborations with departments such as General Surgery, Colorectal Surgery, and Urology.

 Duration